 - ¿El sol te molesta los ojos?
 Toma, te presto mis gafas de sol. – Does the sun bother your eyes?
 Here, borrow my sunglasses.

-Spanish body parts for staying healthy
+Spanish body parts for staying health

 Spanish anatomy is also critically important when you feel poorly.
 This is especially true for students who study abroad in a Spanish-speaking country.
 The immersion experience develops your Spanish language skills quickly.
-It also puts you in a vulnerable position the first weeks until your Spanish is up to speed.
+It also puts you in a vulnerable position in the first weeks until your Spanish is up to speed.
 Knowing basic Spanish anatomy will allow you to speak to your host family when you are ill, find medicine from a pharmacy, and visit a doctor to get proper healthcare.

 - Necesito un dentista.
 Me duele el diente. – I need a dentist.
 My tooth hurts.